Module Information

 On successful completion of this module students should be able to:

-3. be able to manipulate and interpret data, and solve problems relating to basic population genetics, and molecular clocks.
+Be able to manipulate and interpret data, and solve problems relating to basic population genetics, and molecular clocks.

 Brief description

 This course will provide the theoretical background for understanding the theory of evolution.
 The evidence supporting evolution will be discussed and include a consideration of morphological, paleontological, and genetic evidence.
 Possible mechanism of speciation will be considered genetic evidence for evolution will involve an introduction to population genetics, genome comparisons and the use of molecular clocks.
 Human evolution will be examined in detail showing how fossil and molecular data can be used to gain insight into evolutionary trends and drivers.
+The population genetics aspects of this module will be supported by a computer-based workshop.

 Content